 As part of its matchmaking approach that devises data-driven early action food security solutions for dry areas, the Jameel Observatory supports researchers looking for answers that pastoral communities can use to overcome climate changes.
 Observatory Students combine their academic studies with field work to produce development-oriented resources with practical applications.

-Puff Ray Mukwaya is a PhD student at the University of Edinburgh’s College of Medicine and Veterinary Medicine and its Global Academy of Agriculture and Food Systems.
 After completing his bachelor’s degree in veterinary medicine from Makerere University, Puff pursued a master’s degree in Agribusiness from the same university, gaining knowledge and skills in socio-economic and climate change impact assessments.

 With a background in humanitarian and development work in fragile settings and pastoral communities, he brings experience in data and economic modelling to enhance decision-making processes for food security and climate change actions, to provide insights into the impact of anticipatory actions in vulnerable pastoral communities of East Africa.